mattermost/docs/source/configure/configuration-settings.rst

 *This permission has been migrated to the database and changing the ``config.json`` value no longer takes effect after upgrading to v4.9, released on April 16th, 2018.
 This permission can be modified using the System Console user interface.*

-**True**: When ``true``, webhooks and slash commands can only be created, edited, and viewed by Team and System Admins, and OAuth 2.0 applications by System Admins.
+**True**: Webhooks and slash commands can only be created, edited, and viewed by Team and System Admins, and OAuth 2.0 applications by System Admins.
 Integrations are available to all users after they have been created by the Admin.

 **False**: Any team members can create webhooks, slash commands` and OAuth 2.0 applications from **Main Menu > Integrations**.